 A grievance may be considered if the student believes that course or clinical criteria have not been applied fairly or equitably and can provide documentation to support this claim.
+A student may grieve an assignment grade, exam grade, or final course grade.
+A student may not grieve a class participation grade.

+Step A:

-The process informally starts by first discussing the problem or concern with the faculty course coordinator(s).
-Depending upon the nature of the problem, the issue may also be discussed with the advisor.
+The process starts by first discussing the problem or concern with the course faculty who assigned the grade within 72 hours (three calendar days) of receiving the grade.
+This can start as a discussion, however, contact must also be made via university email within 72 hours (three calendar days of receiving the grade.

-If the student is not satisfied with the outcome of this discussion, the student should then proceed to the formal grievance procedure with step A. Initiation of step A should be as prompt as possible and must occur within 3 business days following the original discussion with the course faculty.

-- A. The first step in this procedure is to contact the appropriate course coordinator(s) in writing via university email within 3 business days of the original discussion.
-It is important that the initial contact is made via university email.
 The email should contain a clear outline of the history of the problem, including a review of the activities undertaken to try to rectify the problem.
+The student will be notified via university email by the course faculty member(s) with a response to the concern.
+If the student is dissatisfied with the outcome, they should proceed to step B.

+Step B:

-The student will be notified via university email by the course coordinator(s) with a response to the concern.
-If the student is dissatisfied with the outcome, they should proceed to step B. - B. The second step is to contact the Assistant Dean for Student Affairs / Designee via university email within 3 business days of receiving the course coordinator/'s decision with the following: - A description of the problem, why the results of the previous steps in this procedure were objectionable and/or unsatisfactory, and a statement which explains how the student believes this problem can be solved. - Document files (i.e. PDF) of all materials and communications pertaining to the problem and the grievance procedure.
+Students should contact the Program Director(s)/Specialty Director via university email within 72 hours (three calendar days) of receiving the course faculty member's decision with the following:

+- A description of the problem, why the results of the previous step in this procedure were unsatisfactory to the student, and a statement that explains how the student believes this problem can be solved. - Document files (i.e., PDF) of all materials and communications about the problem and the grievance procedure.

-The Assistant Dean/Designee will respond with one of the following options:
+The Program Director(s)/Specialty Director will respond with one of the following: